openhab/openhab-docs/tutorials/migration.md

 default.
 For example, if one has a bunch of Wunderground icons (e.g. wunderground-chanceflurries.png) there mst be a `wunderground.png` icon as well.

+Note that the URLs to the openHAB frontends have changed:

+* An overview of all installed UIs, including the administration UIs: [`http://<hostname>:8080`]()
+* The direct link to your Sitemap on BasicUI [`http://<hostname>:8080/basicui/app?sitemap=<your-sitemap>`]().
+* The direct link to your Sitemap on ClassicUI [`http://<hostname>:8080/classicui/app?sitemap=<your-sitemap>`]().
+* These and all further UIs can be accessed through the overview page.

-Note that the path to the Sitemap UIs have changed.
-If one goes to `http://<hostname>:8080` you will see a list of all the installed UIs, including the administration UIs.
-To get to ClassicUI the URL is `http://<hostname>:8080/classicui/app?sitemap=<your sitemap>`.
-If you previously used `default.sitemap` as your file name so you could skip the `?sitemap=` part you must now rename the file to `_default.sitemap` and change the very first line of the file to read `sitemap _default label="<sitemap name>`.
+If you previously used `default.sitemap` as your file name, so you could skip the `?sitemap=...` part, you can now name it however you like and define the "Default Sitemap" via the PaperUI settings mentioned above.

 openHAB changes where the files for dynamic webviews like the one created for the Weather Binding in openHAB 1.x.
 Instead of the deeply buried `/usr/share/openhab/webapps`